Avaiga/taipy-gui/gui/doc/chart.md

 The chart control is based on the [plotly.js](https://plotly.com/javascript/) graphs library.

-Plotly is an amazing graphing library that provides a very large number of visual representations of datasets, with all sorts of customization capabilities.
-Taipy exposes the Plotly components through the `chart` control, and heavily depends on the underlying implementation.
+Plotly is a graphing library that provides a vast number of visual representations of datasets with all sorts of customization capabilities.
+Taipy exposes the Plotly components through the `chart` control and heavily depends on the underlying implementation.

 The core principles of how to create charts in Taipy are explained in the [Basic concepts](charts/basics.md) page.

-Because there are so many different ways of representing data, we have sorted the representations supported by Taipy by application categories:
+Because there are so many different ways of representing data, we have sorted the chart types supported by Taipy by application category:

 <style>
 .h2 {